fbpx

 Changing the way we teach yoga

-Nearly 80% of yoga students report practising yoga for mental health reasons.
+Nearly 80% of yoga students report practicing yoga for mental health reasons

-Yoga Teachers are at the frontline of mental health care, and need this knowledge more than ever before.
+Yoga teachers are at the frontline of contemporary mental health care, and need this knowledge more than ever.

-This is your invitation to join our cutting-edge, trauma-informed training for Yoga Teachers, with Clinical Psychologist and Senior Yoga Teacher, Dr Lauren Tober.
+This is your invitation to join our inclusive and trauma-informed training for yoga teachers, with Clinical Psychologist and Senior Yoga Teacher, Dr Lauren Tober.

-Upgrade your skills, find your tribe and learn how to deeply support your yoga students experiencing mental health challenges, with compassion, clarity and confidence.
+Upgrade your skills, join our global community and learn how to deeply support your yoga students experiencing mental health challenges, with compassion, clarity and confidence.

 THIS TRAINING WILL CHANGE THE WAY YOU TEACH

-The Six Pillars of Mental Health Aware Yoga are at the foundation of this transformative training, and through them you will develop your skills to safely and confidently support your yoga students experiencing mental health challenges, so they (and you!) can thrive and flourish.
+The six pillars of Mental Health Aware Yoga are at the foundation of this transformative training, and through them you will develop your skills to safely and confidently support your yoga students experiencing mental health challenges, so they (and you!) can thrive.

 Western Psychology